COVID-19 Vaccine Information for Adults

 - If you are in an area with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and when you are in close contact with others who are not fully vaccinated.

-- If you have a condition or taking medications that weaken your immune system, you may not be fully protected even if you are fully vaccinated.
+- If you have a condition or taking medications that weaken your immune system, you are at higher risk for contracting COVID-19, even if you are fully vaccinated.
 You should continue to take all precautions recommended for unvaccinated people, including wearing a well-fitted mask, until advised otherwise by their healthcare provider.

 Additional COVID-19 Vaccine Resources